rg45-com/tappsnevada.org/mission.md

                       <img src="/assets/images/julie.jpg" class="f-profile">
                       <img src="/assets/images/bottom-arw.png" class="po-arw">
                   </div>
-                  <p class="msn-txt">Julie Durk is the Treasurer of TAPPS.
+                  <p class="msn-txt">Julie Durk is the Treasurer of T.A.P.P.S..
 Julie has lived in Las Vegas for over 45 years and has worked in accounting and finance for over 25 years.
 She was Controller for a large Las Vegas real estate firm for approximately 20 years.
 Julie is now semi-retired and works only three days a week.
 Julie is also a proud Mom of three and Grandmother of four.
-Her oldest son Joseph Durk is one of the founders of TAPPS.</p>
+Her oldest son Joseph Durk is one of the founders of T.A.P.P.S..</p>
                   <div class="btm-name-txt-ststic">JULIE DURK</div>
               </div>
               <div class="border-box">